BadrAlnassar/Finding-Donors-for-CharityML/README.md

 # Supervised Learning
 ## Project: Finding Donors for CharityML

+#### The first project for Udacity's Intro to Machine Learning nanodegree

 ### Install

 This project requires **Python 3.x** and the following Python libraries installed: